 November 2012 - Another version of Reveton was released in the wild pretending to be from the FBI’s Internet Crime Complaint Center (IC3).
 Like most malware, Reveton continues to evolve.

-July 2013 - A version of ransomware is released targeting OSX users that runs in Safari and demands a $300 fine.
+July 2013 - A version is released targeting OSX users that runs in Safari and demands a $300 fine.
 This strain does not lock the computer or encrypt the files, but just opens a large number of iframes (browser windows) that the user would have to close.
 A version purporting to be from the Department of Homeland Security locked computers and demanded a $300 fine.

 July 2013 - Svpeng: This mobile Trojan targets Android devices.
 It was discovered by Kaspersky in July 2013 and originally designed to steal payment card information from Russian bank customers.
 In early 2014, it had evolved into ransomware, locking the phones displaying a message accusing the user of accessing child pornography.
 By the summer of 2014, a new version was out targeting U.S. users and using a fake FBI message and requiring a $200 payment with variants being used in the UK, Switzerland, India and Russia.
 According to Jeremy Linden, a senior security product manager for Lookout, a San Francisco-based mobile security firm, 900,000 phones were infected in the first 30 days.